ZeroPhone/ZeroPhone-PCBs/README.md

 # ZeroPhone-PCBs
 KiCad PCB files for ZeroPhone

-This is beta version.
-It was ordered in QTY 3 PCBs of each order were produced and there, not surprisingly, were numerous changes to be made.
-They're all listed in the TODO and are fixed in the next version.

-You can order this board, but there's a much better revision in the works and it still needs a solder jumper or two.
-Also, please make sure the Gerber files are right and regenerate them if necessary.
-If you do order these PCBs, don't complain.
-Otherwise, just wait for the new revision - it's almost ready by now and is in another branch of this repository.

-## Features added, problems fixed - compared to alpha version:

-* ESP antenna outside of the outline - should be moved
-* ESP too far from SDIO pins - moved to the middle of the board
-* Display top connector moved higher
-* Display breakout: replaced one BL with VCC for easier solder jumpers
-* Move display BL pin to ATMega
-* Moved display solder-jumpers to lower display headers
-* Added UART RX&TX testpoints
-* Fixed transistor pinouts
-* ATMega - added SMD crystal option for low profile
-* ATMega - shuffled pins for better pin capabilities
-* ATMega - connected I2C to RPi I2C
-* ATMega - made programming connections easier
-* Make pin headers that are obstructing USB?
-* Add a notification LED footprint - RGB?
-* Added MCP23017 GPIO expander
-* Added expansion sockets
-* Routed DTR, RING and RESET lines from GSM modem to expander GPIO
-* Added a footprint for a TP4056 charging module
-* Audio circuit added
-* Add an RGB LED light on the back
-* Audio - left channel and mic mixed up
-* Audio - added holes for audio jack plastic
-* Keypad layer: bottom side footprint supporting both types of buttons
-* Keypad layer: moved bottom side buttons closer to keypad edge
-* Keypad layer: fixed footprint for two-pin front buttons
-* Keypad layer: added VCC, GND and I2C on one more header going to top right corner of keypad.
-* Keypad layer: made sure all pins are on 2.54 grid
-* Keypad layer: brought arrow keys closer
-* Fixed Pi Zero footprint (holes near headers were offset)
+This is gamma version.
+It's WIP and is going to be sent to production soon (as soon as last TODOs are finished).
+You can already order this board, but it's possible the I2C GPIO expander pin mapping is going to change.
+Also, before ordering, please make sure the Gerber files are recent (if they're up-to-date after latest commits concerning PCB files) and regenerate them if necessary.

+## Features added, problems fixed - compared to beta version:

+* Front: Added place for audio-to-ground resistors (like on Pi 3)
+* Added fiducials on front board
+* Added ground plane between SCK and MOSI on front board
+* Added one more USB footprint, which is turned 180 degrees
+* Fixed audio jack footprint
+* Added fiducials on back board
+* Fixed back board header silkscreen
+* Added OSHW logos, hacker glider, PCB release version information etc.
+* On IR header, replaced 5V with vbat
+* Removed I2C level shifting
+* Moved GSM audio caps near mic (front board) to other layer
+* Moved traces with bad clearances
+* Display connector: changed two middle pins to have smaller drill holes
+* Added additional socket for 7-pin displays
+* Enlarged holes in pin headers
+* Added LED on ATMega [Arduino Pin 13]
+* Shifted ESP-12 further into board
+* Added GND testpoint near ATMega programming testpoints
+* Remove 1 pin from ATMega programming connector
+* Move 2- and 4-pin bottom connectors on the back board
+* Made 0603 parts more solderable
+* Back board: move traces from in between 40-pin header pins
+* Pulled MCP23017 RESET to VCC
+* Powered RGB LED from VBAT
+* Moved modem VBAT trace so that it goes through capacitor positive contact
+* Swap MIC-, MIC+, SPK+ and SPK- for easier back board routing
+* Added ESD protection diodes on audio jack pins
+* Front board: added fastening hole for speaker wires, speaker cutout
+* Adjust traces to account for soldermask tolerances
+* Beautified schematics
+* Replace 10uF with 100uF capacitors on schematic (text fix)
+* Added VSYS and VBAT capacitors
+* Moved the expansion header 3.3 capacitor
+* Removed the MCP_INT testpoint
+* Removed the protection footprint